m-t-a97/telegram-workflow/packages/api/README.md

 # Deploys the current prisma schema to the database by creating the database and tables needed.
 $ npx prisma migrate deploy

+# To open prisma studio to view your database and tables on a GUI
+$ npx prisma studio
 ```

 ---